MiraReisinger/NLP_assignment2_group4/README.md

 The project was carried out by Elena Weber, Alyssa Macgregor-Hastie, Jiyun Sun and Mira Reisinger during the seminar ‘NLP Technology' taught by Antske Fokkens and Pia Sommerauer at VU Amsterdam.

 ## Data
+The data contains development, training and test files from the Universal Propositon Banks Project for English. <https://github.com/System-T/UniversalPropositions>

 ## Code
 * `extract_pred_arg.py` This code extracts the predicates and arguments and exports them as well as the tokens into a newly created csv file.
 Use this code for preprocessing the conll inputfiles.
 Use for both training- and testfile.
 HOW TO RUN IT?